-- A. Fencing shall be placed no closer than the dripline of the tree(s) unless an alternative placement is approved prior by TRPA. - B. The location and type of the protective fencing shall be shown on approved plans. - C. No material or equipment shall enter or be placed in the areas protected by fencing or outside the construction areas without prior approval from TRPA. - D. Protective fencing for trees shall be constructed with metal posts and industry-standard mesh fencing that is at least four feet tall, unless an alternative method is approved by TRPA.
+- A. Fencing shall be placed no closer than the dripline of the tree(s) unless an alternative placement is approved prior by TRPA. - B. The location and type of the protective fencing shall be shown on approved plans. - C. No material or equipment shall enter or be placed in the areas protected by fencing or outside the construction areas without prior approval from TRPA. - D. Protective fencing for trees shall be constructed with metal posts and industrystandard mesh fencing that is at least four feet tall, unless an alternative method is approved by TRPA. - E. All protective fencing shall be adequately maintained and provide a functional barrier during construction.